edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

         2. In Default.aspx.cs
             1. Implemented RadGrid1_FilterCheckListItemsRequested function with filter sql query
 14. Change all ASP controls to Telerik controls in Employee Detail user control file.
-    - Just dragged Telerik controls from the vs toolbox and copied code from original asp controls.
+    - Just drag Telerik controls from the vs toolbox and copied code from original asp controls.
     1. Changed All of the Controls
         1. ASP:TextBox -> Telerik:RadTextBox
         2. ASP:DropDownList -> Telerik:RadDropDownList
-            - Have a bug with this one.
+            - Had a bug with this one.
 Once I changed it.
-It seems the inserts and updates aren't appearing in the radgrid.
+It seems the inserts and updates aren't appearing in the radgrid after clicking the button.
 Which is weird.
             - The TOC changes weren't appearing because the datatable was updating based on value of the array and not the text value.
                 - I changed this to read the text instead of value and worked fine
         3. ASP:Button -> Telerik:RadButton
     - After testing these changes I noticed nothing has propagated to the database.
 Which may or may not be expected.
 Not sure.
 I think this is because of the db refresh in the demo's.
 Where they are not actually saving to the database just editing the datatable and reading from thea actual database at refresh intervals.
     2. Had to change the refernce in the Default.aspx.cs code to match the new Telerik Controls.
         - There might be a better way to refactor this so that there are less hard-coded references to the controls.
-    3. I also refactored some of the other code using vs productivity tools like, usings and simplifying instantiations.=
+    3. I also refactored some of the other code using vs productivity tools like, usings and simplifying instantiations.
 15. Add Export to html to DOCX
     - Reviewed [reference Doc](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/functionality/exporting/overview.html)
     - Reviewed [sample code](https://demos.telerik.com/aspnet-ajax/grid/examples/functionality/exporting/export-word-csv/defaultcs.aspx)